 RECENT WORK

-Llanos, F., & Zinszer, B. (to appear).
+Llanos, F., & Zinszer, B. (2024).
 Neurolinguistic approaches to bilingual phonetics and phonology.
-The Cambridge Handbook of Bilingual Phonetics and Phonology.
+In M. Amengual (Ed.), The Cambridge Handbook of Bilingual Phonetics and Phonology.
+Cambridge University Press.

 Llanos, F., Meemann, K., Smiljanic, R., & Chandrasekaran, B. (2023).
 The relationship between sentence intelligibility, band importance, and signal covariance.
 JASA Express Letters, 3(5).